thorphan/thorphan.github.io/_posts/2019-07-30-hibert-document-level-pre-training-of-hierarchical-bidirectional-transformers.md

 also achieve the state-of-the-art performance on these two datasets."
 showtags: true
-tags: paper-reading nlp document-summarization acl extractive-summarizations
+tags: paper-reading nlp document-summarization acl extractive-summarization
 ---

 ### Contribution